ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > _"Here we'll be configuring "two interfaces namely, eth1 and eth3"_:

-- eth1 ; Host-only Adapter( No Ip Address, contained network with promisc mode enabled
+- eth1 ; Host-only Adapter (No Ip Address, contained network with promisc mode enabled
-* eth3 ; bridge adapter(COnnected to the "Wifi Adapter" from the Windows Host Machine)
+* eth3 ; Bridge Adapter( Connected to the "Wifi Adapter" from the Windows Host Machine)